× back

 Open Handset Alliance (OHA)

-The Open Handset Alliance (OHA) is a group of 84 technology companies, including Google, Intel, Dell, HTC, and China Mobile.
-This group was created to work together to improve mobile technology and promote Android as a free and open platform.
+The Open Handset Alliance (OHA), formed in 2007 to support the Android platform, initially consisted of 34 companies.
+Today, it has grown into a group of 80+ technology companies, including Google, Intel, Dell, HTC, and China Mobile.
+This alliance was established to collaboratively improve mobile technology and promote Android as a free and open platform.

 • Founded by Google: Google led the creation of the OHA, officially forming it on November 5, 2007.